A Brand Launch and Relaunch

-Rules For A Successful Brand Launch
+Rules for A Successful Brand Launch

 - Time, effort and R&D resources focus on product advantages or features but neglect the emotional triggers that excite trial and loyalty.

-The term of engagement is finite and there is no conflict of interest like an advertising agency or PR agency would have because their agenda is always a long-term engagement complete with monthly retainer costs.
+The term of engagement is finite and there is no conflict of interest.
+Conflicts like an advertising agency or PR agency would have.
+Because their agendas are always a long-term engagement complete with monthly retainer costs.
 As a result, they are prone to tell you what they believe you want to hear and not what you need to know.

-The Power of a Brand Launch
+The power of a brand launch

-Think about Jiff peanut butter as an example of this.
-The brand promise is “Choosy mothers choose Jiff.”
-This promise is designed to reinforce the value of choosy as a self-descriptor of the customer and prospect.
-The product benefit is that Jiff “tastes more like fresh peanuts.”
+Think about Jif peanut butter.
+The brand promise is “Choosy mothers choose Jif.”
+This promise reinforces the value of choosy as a self-descriptor of the customer and prospect.
+Being a “choosy mother” is an aspirational self-reflection of the target audience.The product benefit is that Jif “tastes more like fresh peanuts.”

 The Jif example is a simple representation of the magic of developing a brand message.
 A message that creates space between the current market and your new brand launch.
 Optimally, it represents the highest emotional intensity.
 The most emotional one available in the market space.
 And proven true by the benefit or feature.